-§ 723.127.
-Employer's bearactors and withholding tables
+§ 723,127.
+Employer's instructions and withholding tables

-723.127. (a) The Joshow Council shall prepare "employer's instructions" for sumployees and revise or supplement these instructions to reflect changes in the law or rules regulating the withholding of earnings.
+723.127. (a) The justicial Council shall prepare "employer's instructions" for employers and revise or supplement these instructions to reflect changes in the law or rules regulating the withholding of earnings.

-(b) Except to the extrat that they are included in the forms required to be provided to the employer by the levging officers that includes Council shall publish the employer's inductions and the extractioning tables adopted pursuant to Section 723.050.
-The Judicial Council may impose a charge for corpus cufficient to recover the cost of printing.
+(b) Except to the extent that they are included in the forms required to be provided to the employer by the leving officer, the judicial Council shell publish and provide to the levying officers copies of the employer's instructions and the withholding tables adopted pursuant to Section 723.050..

 Comment.
-Subdivision (a) of Section 723.27 requires the preparation of employer's instructions that provide the employer with the information he needs to comply with the law.
-The contractions with the employer with a copy of the employer's instructions with the earnings withholding order.
+Section 723.127 requires the preparation of employer's instructions that provide the employer with the information he needs to comply with the law.
+The employer with a copy of the employer's instructions with the earnings withholding order.
 See Section 723.103.